Articles & Tools

 Minimum Age

-• During school holidays, teens under the age of 14 generally cannot be employed.
+• During school breaks, Israeli teens under the age of 14 may not be employed.
+Those aged 14 may only take on light duties.

 Working Hours

-• Most laws limit teens to a maximum of 8 hours of work per day (or 9 hours for those 16 and over).
+• Teens may work a maximum of 8 hours per day (up to 9 hours for those aged 16 and over) and no more than 40 hours per week.

 Breaks